 Jesus was a teacher, a healer, a prophet.
 He was an enlightened figure, whose purpose was to teach the people to live in righteousness, to love thyself and love one another, ‘to seek to reconcile mankind back to Himself’.

-Apart from The King James version of The Bible, there are two other books you might to read.
-The Shack by William P. Young, (fiction or true?) http://theshackbook.com/discuss/index.php?topic=1166.0), The Mystical Life of Jesus by Sylvia Browne (very thought provoking and can help you put Jesus in a new perspective with your new beliefs).
+Apart from The King James version of The Bible, there are two other books you might like to read.
+The Shack by William P. Young, (fiction or true?)http://theshackbook.com/discuss/index.php?topic=1166.0), The Mystical Life of Jesus by Sylvia Browne (very thought provoking and can help you to better understand Jesus in a new perspective with your new beliefs).
 These may help you as they have helped others.

 The important issue here is you believe what is right for you, what resonates with you, deep within you.
 Everyone has their belief about this topic, and everyone should respect the opinion and beliefs of others, right or wrong in your eyes, agree to disagree, for this is truly loving thy neighbour and is what Jesus teachings are all about.